JHU-PL-Lab/www-fpse/lecture/functors.md

 * The above is a map where the *keys* are lists of strings.
 * The above examples show how non-trivial data structures can be map keys.
-* Here is the opposite, how we can make e.g. a variant with maps in it.
+* Here is a change of pace, how we can make e.g. a variant with maps in it.
 * This assumes the keys are integer pairs, and the values can be any type (`'a`).

 ```ocaml